samuel-pratt/bc-ferries-api/README.md

 FerryTimes is a flask api connected to a python web scraper.
 The scraper is made with BeautifulSOup4 and Pandas.
 It runs every minute and saves the relevant, formatted data to a 'database' made with flata.
 When flask recieves a request, it checks the validity of the request, then returns the specified data.

+The frontend is made with HTML, Bootstrap, and Javascript.
+When the user hits the request button, it runs a small script that calls the api with the user's request, and displays the info on the page.

 <b>Built with</b>

 - [Flask](https://github.com/pallets/flask)